nickyonge/webpack-template/readme.md

 > [!IMPORTANT]
 > For `license`, `author`, `homepage`, `repository`, and `bugs`, remember to at least remove the demo values.
 Those were included as leaving those fields blank can cause parsing issues (and is straight-up not allowed for `bugs`), and to serve as friendly nudges to modify them later.
 If you publish your project and notice that the issue tracker link is a plea for banana pancake recipes, that's more likely to elicit a change than an empty field 🍌🥞

+#### LICENSE
+Be sure to modify your license file itself, not just the license field in package.json, unless you specifically want to continue using [the Unlicense](https://unlicense.org/).

+To change an existing license, click the license ⚖️ icon in your repository, and edit the text.
+Copy the text from your preferred license - see above, or visit [choosealicense.com](https://choosealicense.com/).

 #### README.md
 Change your **README.md** to something that's not this, even if it's just "My Cool Repo, readme coming soon".
 Consider using [this handy template I found](https://gist.github.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc) after thirty seconds of googling!
 Or simply delete it if you're a documentationless heathen 😘